-We thank Simon Galle, Jo Thori Lind, and participants at the 2019 Gender and Economics Workshop at the University of Luxembourg and the 2020 Annual Meeting of the Norwegian Association of Economists for helpful comments.
+We thank Simon Galle as well as participants at the 2019 Gender and Economics Workshop at the University of Luxembourg for helpful comments.
 We are also grateful to the editor, Margit Tavits, and three anonymous referees for their excellent suggestions.